couchbaselabs/ToDoLite-iOS/tutorial.md

 A query is the action of looking up results from a view's index.
 In Couchbase Lite, queries are objects of the Query class.
 To perform a query you create one of these, customise its properties (such as the key range or the maximum number of rows) and then run it.
 The result is a QueryEnumerator, which provides a list of QueryRow objects, each one describing one row from the view's index.

 Now you have created the view to index List documents, you can query it.
-In `MasterViewController.m`, add the missing code to `setupTodoLists` method to run the query.
+In `MasterViewController.m`, add the missing code to `setupTodoLists`:
+- create a `query` variable of type `CBLQuery` using the List class method you wrote above
+- run the query and create a `results` variable of type `CBLQueryEnumerator`

 Iterate on the result and log the title of every List document.
-If you saved List documents in Step 1, you should now see the titles in the Console.
+If you saved List documents in Step 1, you should now see the titles in the Console:

-	Gif to show the logs
+![][image-5]

 The solution is on the `workshop/query_views` branch.